quicwg/base-drafts/draft-ietf-quic-recovery.md

 ack indicates that a later packet was received, the reordering threshold provides some tolerance for reordering of packets in the network.

-The RECOMMENDED initial value for kReorderingThreshold is 3.

-We derive this recommendation from TCP loss recovery {{?RFC5681}}
-{{?RFC6675}}.
-It is possible for networks to exhibit higher degrees of reordering, causing a sender to detect spurious losses.
-Detecting spurious losses leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss and spurious retransmissions.
-Implementers MAY use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience, though care should be taken to map TCP specifics to QUIC correctly.
+The RECOMMENDED initial value for kReorderingThreshold is 3, based on TCP loss recovery {{?RFC5681}} {{?RFC6675}}.
+Some networks may exhibit higher degrees of reordering, causing a sender to detect spurious losses.
+Detecting spurious losses leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss.
+Implementers MAY use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience.

-QUIC implementations may use time-based loss detection to deal with reordering, such as in PR-TCP.
-Making QUIC deal with such networks is important open research, and implementers are encouraged to explore this space.
+QUIC implementations may use time-based loss detection to deal with reordering. time-based loss detection allows a certain amount of reordering above max(SRTT, latest_rtt).
+The RECOMMENDED reordering tolerance is 1/8 max(SRTT, latest_rtt).

 ### Early Retransmit